-Due to complete my purchase in St Ives next Friday.
-My solicitor now wants me to supply her with evidence of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the bank.
-What risks does the bank expect the insurance to cover?
+I am hoping to move into my new home in St Ives next Tuesday.
+I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the lender.
+What risks does the lender expect the insurance to cover?

-Any lawyer on acting for mortgage companies would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook requirements.
+Any lawyer on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
+There are some other issues such as the level of excess that are set out in a lender’s Part 2 requirements.
 These obligations are not unique to conveyancing in St Ives.

 I have paid off my mortgage with Aldermore.
 I assume I don't need a St Ives solicitor on the Aldermore panel to discharge the mortgage at the Land Registry.
 Please confirm.

 If you have finished paying off your Aldermore mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
 The Land Registry need to see this evidence before they will remove the Aldermore mortgage from the register.
 Aldermore, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

 - where Aldermore has sent the Land Registry the discharge electronically, and

 - Aldermore has instructed the Land Registry to do so